 Labor Stage 4: Immediate Postpartum

-They clamped the umbilical cord, though I completely missed it, and then asked Beloved if he wanted to do the ceremonial cutting.
+They clamped the umbilical cord, though I completely missed it, and then asked Bryan if he wanted to do the ceremonial cutting.
 To my surprise, though I didn’t know about it until much later, he did it, and with no hesitation about the blood.
 I think fairly soon thereafter, we got started on breastfeeding, with the help of Ellen as well as nurse Danielle.
 Ellen left soon thereafter as it was her own son's birthday.

 We offered to order breakfast for everyone, but about 30 min to an hour after his birth, the nurses’ shift was over and we got a couple of new nurses so they all declined (I think one, Mary Ellen, might have been a lactation consultant?).
 Our new nurse, whose name escapes me, was totally lovely – extremely caring, personable, clear in her instructions on various things about taking care of baby, etc.